ismail-frz/Data-Science-Portfolio/README.md

 # Data Science Portfolio

-This repository contains projects that are completed by me for self-learning and hobby purposes.
+This repository contains projects that are completed by myself for hobby purposes.
 These projects are written in Python (Jupyter Notebook) and R markdown.
 Click on the project titles to access the codes and writeups.

-Please do not hesitate to contact me [here](https://www.linkedin.com/in/ismailhm), if you are hiring a data scientist.
+Please do not hesitate to contact me [here](https://www.linkedin.com/in/ismail-frz/), if you are hiring a data scientist.

 ## Projects